-The land is also significant because it was originally a part of a 17,700-acre Mexican land grant.
+The land is also significant because it was originally part of a 17,700-acre Mexican land grant.
 The home of Don Ygnacio and his family is also on the property.
-Built in 1840, it is one of the earliest examples of adobe architecture in the Contra Costa County.
+Built in 1840, it is one of the earliest examples of adobe architecture in Contra Costa County.

 Spend some time exploring the property and learn more about its history.
 A docent is always at the home to assist visitors who need the lift to access the ground floor.
 Each room is full of detailed accents and serves a specific purpose.
-Photographs and other documents are laid out on the dining room that tell the story of John Muir’s life.
+Photographs and other documents laid out in the dining room tell the story of John Muir’s life.
 For those unable to ascend a staircase, a video is shown to complete the picture (captions available).

-The Pathway: There are two paved pathways leading from the Visitor Center to the home; one has been modified to decrease slope.
+The Pathway: There are two paved pathways leading from the Visitor Center to the home; one has been modified to decrease the slope.
 A level pathway also wraps around the entire house, though one section narrows considerably, so proceed with caution.

 Surrounding the home are historical remnants of John Muir’s life, including his fruit ranch (still edible) and garage.
 The home of Don Ygnacio is also a historical point and the oldest building on the property.
 People are welcome to stroll around, eat some fruit (if in season), rest or even picnic under one of the many trees, such as the Sequoia John Muir brought from the sierras as a sapling.

 - Touring Tool: 11 call-in exhibits that describe different historical points are marked along the pathway.

 - The Adobe Home of Don Ygnacio is located at the end of the paved trail, about 250 yards away.
 The pathway wraps around to the left to the accessible entrance.
 On this side, you can also see a white adobe oven for outdoor cooking.
 Inside are visual and audio displays about the family who journeyed to lived here.